 Fahrenheit, chef Rocco Whalen's Tremont eatery, serves innovative cuisine in an elegant dining room.
 The menu features meals such as coffee and mustard-crusted pork tenderloin; oven-roasted pizza with wild mushrooms, goat cheese, and caramelized onions; and pan-seared walleye with a tarragon bearnaise sauce.
 Snag a table on the outdoor patio during warmer summer months.

 Parallax combines sleek modern decor with exceptional food and friendly, knowledgeable service.
 Veteran chef Zack Bruell's menu fuses Asian cuisine with international bistro favorites.
 There's a sushi bar along with a smattering of grilled and braised meats.
-The menu changes seasonally to take advantage of local produce and other seasonal ingredients.
+The menu changes often to take advantage of local produce and other seasonal ingredients.

-Ushabu is a creative concept centered around Japanese hot pot.
-The 25-seat restaurant has a communal atmosphere where every seat has its own built-in burner so chefs can whip up dinner right in front of you.
-There's a sashimi and shabu-shabu menu—pick a type of meat (Australian wagyu ribeye, pork shoulder, lamb leg) to be mixed with seasonal vegetables in a pot of simmering dashi.Continue to 5 of 7 below.
+Ushabu is a creative concept centered around the Japanese hot pot.
+The 25-seat restaurant has a communal atmosphere where every table has its own built-in burner so chefs can whip up dinner right in front of you.
+There's a great shabu-shabu menu—pick a type of meat (Australian wagyu ribeye, pork shoulder, lamb leg) to be mixed with seasonal vegetables in a pot of simmering dashi.

 The Bourbon Street Barrel Room brings a taste of the Big Easy to Cleveland.
 The New Orleans-inspired menu comes stacked with Po Boy sandwiches, gator bites, and crab cakes.
 The interiors also have their own flair with tin ceilings, dark wood walls, and a two-floor atrium courtyard.
 Make sure to check out the inventive drink menu, with Sazeracs, King Cake cocktails, and French 75's.